jeschkies/common-log-parser-bench/README.md

 9.05user 0.01system 0:09.08elapsed 99%CPU
 ```

-Theese quick runs are confirmed by longer `cargo bench` runs.
+These quick runs are confirmed by longer `cargo bench` runs.
+The results might be surprising.
+According to a [Stackoverflow answer](https://stackoverflow.com/questions/48777856/regexcaptures-iter-on-an-xml-file-is-slower-than-expected) by @BurntSushi, the `rg` author, `regex` is not optimized for matches yet.